cvgo2000/HW12-Employee-Tracker/README.md

 ## Installation

 Clone the repository for this app to your local machine and run the npm install via command line in your terminal to load required dependency packages.
+Be sure to update the index.js file with your password for your mySQL login.

 ## Usage